 I layered these in a plastic container with a piece of parchment paper between the layers, to make sure they wouldn’t stick together.

 Corn dog nuggets are a fun afternoon snack or appetizer, but they can also be a main course.
 If you want to have corn dog nuggets for dinner, consider serving them with one of the following sides.

 - Oil: I recommend using safflower, sunflower, or coconut oil for this cornbread batter.
 These oils are great for baking at a high heat, which helps you avoid transfats.
 However, you can use any other vegan oil such as olive oil, vegetable oil, canola oil, grapeseed oil, etc.

-- Sugar: If you don’t have vegan sugar at the store you shop at, you can use organic sugar or raw sugar or even brown sugar.
+- Sugar: If you don’t have vegan sugar at the store you shop at, you can use organic sugar or raw sugar or any sugar labeled as vegan.
 Just be careful of conventional granulated sugar, because it’s sometimes not vegan.
 If you avoid sugar, you can replace the sugar in this recipe with maple syrup, agave, or cassava syrup.

 - Flour: I used organic, unbleached, all-purpose flour in this recipe.
 If you avoid gluten, or if you have friends or family who are gluten free, substitute the all-purpose flour with a gluten-free flour blend.
 This substitution will make these corn dog nuggets gluten free.
 Make sure you also buy a gluten-free brand of vegan hot dogs, like Lightlife.

 - Baking Powder: Keep in mind that baking powder does expire, so it works best if it’s fresh/newish.
 I use non-aluminum because my memory is already terrible, and I don’t want Alzheimer’s Disease.
 But if all you have is regular baking powder, that will work.
 If you’re out of baking powder, you can increase baking soda in this recipe to 1 ½ teaspoons and omit the baking powder.